lafab16/VinbjerggaardStaldbryg/README.md

 # VinbjerggaardStaldbryg

+This website is developed for a group of enthusiastic home brewers.
+They brew thier beers in their sparetime and this website is just a fun way for them to share their project.

-A simple website to display the different beertypes with a short description each.
+It is a simple website to display the different beertypes with a short description each.